What Causes Muscle Spasms in Legs? Top Remedies for Quick Relief

 Over-the-counter pain killers

-You may take over-the-counter (OTC) painkillers such as acetaminophen and ibuprofen to relieve the pain caused by tight, tense muscles.
+You can take over-the-counter (OTC) painkillers like acetaminophen and ibuprofen to ease the pain from tense, tight muscles.

-Consult your doctor before you take OTC painkillers because certain conditions you have may prevent you from safely taking these medications.
+Consult your doctor before you take OTC painkillers.
+Certain conditions you have may prevent you from safely taking these medications.

 Massage gun therapy

-My several months of having painful muscle spasms and muscle knots ended when one of my friends introduced me to a massage gun.
+My several months of having painful muscle spasms and muscle knots ended.
+One of my friends introduced me to a massage gun.
 This is a muscle massager used for deep tissue percussion for pain relief (massage gun therapy).

-I used to have constant pain in the muscles in my left leg – my hamstring muscles, the lateral head, and the medial head muscles.
+I used to have constant pain in the muscles in my left leg.
+It affected my hamstring muscles, the lateral head, and the medial head muscles.
 It was difficult to have a good night’s sleep because I’d wake up in excruciating pain.

 Nothing I tried worked – over-the-counter medicines, prescription muscle relaxants, topical creams, and massage therapists.
 None of them gave me the much-needed relief I craved.